-Thalaivi: Kangana Ranaut's First Look Poster Turns Out To Be A Meme Material
+Thalaivi: Kangana Ranaut's First Look Poster Turns Out To Be Meme Material

 The first look poster of Kangana Ranaut starrer Thalaivi hasn't gone down well with the netizens.
 While some praised the poster, many expressed their disappointment.
 Thalaivi is a biopic on J Jayalalithaa, the former Chief Minister of Tamil Nadu, who passed away on December 5, 2016, due to a cardiac arrest.
 She was fondly referred to as 'Puratchi Thalaivi' meaning 'revolutionary leader'.

-The fans had a high expectations from the Thalaivi team and it's pretty clear that the team has let them down.
-Meanwhile, a myriad of memes have taken over the internet.
-Check it out below..
+The fans had high expectations from the Thalaivi team and it's pretty clear that the team has let them down.
+Meanwhile, a myriad of memes has taken over the internet.
+Check it out below...

 Kangana Ranaut looks more like Anil Kumble's mother. #Thalaivi pic.twitter.com/JNijZXbflR— ÔηK@Я (@_souringpie) November 26, 2019